Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/BuildDockerFromSource.md

 ## 3. Build and Push Docker Images

 1. Build your images
   `docker-compose build`

-   - This can take 10 minutes are so to complete
+   _Note: This can take 10 minutes are so to complete._
 2. Push your images (You must be authenticated to your registry)
   `docker-compose push`

-   _Note: Depending on your upload speeds, this can take some time_
+   _Note: Depending on your upload speeds, this can take some time._

 ## Common Issues and Troubleshooting

+This error indicates you already have a secret of that name:

-- If you see this error `Error from server (AlreadyExists): secrets "acr-secret" already exists` then you already have a secret of that name.
+`Error from server (AlreadyExists): secrets "acr-secret" already exists`

 This is either coincidental or this is not the first time this setup was run.

+### Remove this Secret
-To remove this secret run `kubectl delete secrets acr-secret`
+To remove this secret, run `kubectl delete secrets acr-secret`

+### Use a Different Secret Name
-Or, if you want to use a different secret name:
+If you want to use a different secret name:
 1. run `setup-auth.sh <your namespace name> <different secret name>`.
 2. Set this secret name in `values.yaml`.